gear-foundation/gear-wiki/docs/developing-contracts/state.md

 }
 ```

-To build `meta.wasm`, the following `build.rs` file in the root of your project is required:
+To build `*.meta.wasm`, the following `build.rs` file in the root of your project is required:

 ```rust
 fn main() {